Wine Sommelier Levels and What They Mean

 Putting Your Knowledge & Skills to the Test

-1. Theory: A written exam concerning knowledge of wine, beverage, and sommelier practices.
+1. Theory: A written exam concerning knowledge of wine, beverages, and sommelier practices.

-2. Tasting: A face-to-face verbal testing of palate skills.
+2. Tasting: A face-to-face verbal evaluation of tasting ability.

 3. Service: A practical demonstration of service abilities.